Skip to content

 Core Web Vitals in E-commerce

 Online stores inherently have worse performance than static sites.
-Image carousels, recommendation widgets, tracking scripts — everything slows down the page.
+Image carousels, recommendation widgets, tracking scripts — everything slows down the page, and each of those elements entered the site at some point for a separate, sensible reason, with nobody ever reviewing them together afterwards.

 Optimization priorities: